Drug treatment: What works?

 Evidence-based practice, which involves making treatment decisions based on current best evidence, takes into account patient characteristics, situations and preferences.
 Treatments should produce favourable outcomes under usual or everyday conditions.
 In the field of alcohol and other drugs, favourable outcomes reflect a balance in risks and benefits for individuals and the community.
 Below are the different types of treatment, and the context for their use, drawing on available research evidence.

 Would you like to speak to someone now?

-The Drug and Alcohol Clinical Advisory Service (DACAS) provides general practitioners and other health professionals direct telephone access to a specialist drug and alcohol medical officer.
-The service is available 24/ 7 on (08) 7087 1742.
+The Drug and Alcohol Clinical Advisory Service (DACAS) provides general practitioners and other health professionals direct telephone access to a specialist drug and alcohol clinician.
+The service is available 24 hours/ 7 days on (08) 7087 1742.

 You can direct your clients to call the Alcohol and Drug Information Service (ADIS) on 1300 13 1340 (8:30am-10pm, 7 days/week) for information, counselling and referral.